Skip to content

 Trillet

-Trillet is a voice AI platform priced at $49/month with 150 minutes included, $0.20/minute overage, and multi-channel support (voice, SMS, WhatsApp) on every plan.
-As of June 2026, it carries the lowest overage rate on this list and is the only platform here that includes HIPAA, TCPA, ACMA, and GDPR compliance, auto-callback scheduling, and multi-channel follow-up at the base price with no add-on fee.
+Trillet is a voice AI platform priced at $49/month with 150 minutes included, $0.20/minute overage, and voice (inbound) plus SMS follow-up and email call summaries on every plan.
+As of July 2026, it carries the lowest overage rate on this list and is the only platform here that includes HIPAA, TCPA, ACMA, and GDPR compliance, auto-callback scheduling, and SMS and email follow-up at the base price with no add-on fee.

 Setup takes 5 minutes.
 You enter your phone number and website URL, Trillet scrapes your site and aggregates your online reviews, builds a knowledge base, and starts answering calls.
 No conversation flows to configure, no training documents to upload.
-The platform processes 2.5M+ calls per month across 12,000+ active agents and responds in under 2 seconds, fast enough that callers do not notice they are talking to AI.
+The platform has processed 1.4M+ AI calls across 12,000+ active voice AI agents and responds in under a second, averaging about 400 milliseconds, so it feels like a real receptionist with a natural voice and immediate answers.
 Trillet backs its plans with a 28-day money-back guarantee, no questions asked.

 Auto-callback is unique to Trillet on this list.
 When a caller requests a callback, the AI schedules it at the customer's preferred time and notifies you.
 Spam callers and telemarketers are detected and terminated automatically.
-To be clear about the trade-off: Trillet's 150 included minutes are fewer than Marlie's, Hey Rosie's, or Phonely's 250, so very high-volume users who do not need multi-channel or compliance may pay less elsewhere (see the honest accounting in Where Competitors Win Over Trillet below).
+To be clear about the trade-off: Trillet's 150 included minutes are fewer than Marlie's, Hey Rosie's, or Phonely's 250, so very high-volume users who do not need SMS and email follow-up or compliance may pay less elsewhere (see the honest accounting in Where Competitors Win Over Trillet below).

-Best for: Small businesses that need a complete AI receptionist with multi-channel follow-up, included compliance, and the lowest overage rate on the list.
+Best for: Small businesses that need a complete AI receptionist with SMS and email follow-up, included compliance, and the lowest overage rate on the list.

 Hey Rosie